HazenBabcock/APyEC/README.md

 Each notebook is an independent git repository.

-To sync your notes with a remote git server you will need to have SSH keys configured.
+To sync your notebooks with a remote git server you will need to have SSH keys configured.

 ### Dependencies ###
 * [docutils](https://pypi.python.org/pypi/docutils)